 If you have a lung condition like asthma, or a heart condition, you are more likely to be affected by smoke from bushfires.
-Stay indoors if possible when there is bushfire smoke around your farm, especially if you have a pre-existing medical condition.
+To prevent exacerbation of symptoms – Stay indoors if possible when there is bushfire smoke around your farm,.
 Be aware of any planned burns in your area as the smoke has the same negative effects as smoke from a bushfire.

-If you can’t stay indoors, make sure you take your prescribed medication you are on, and wear a ‘P2’ protective mask which is properly fitted.
-P1 or paper dust masks, handkerchiefs or bandannas do not filter out fine particles from smoke and will not protect your lungs from smoke.
+If you can’t stay indoors and you need to be actively involved make sure you take your prescribed medication and ensure you have enough medications for several days in case you can’t re stock you supply easily.
+Wear a ‘P2’ dust mask which has been properly fitted.
+Note a P1 dust mask handkerchiefs or bandannas do not filter out fine particles from smoke and will not protect your lungs from smoke.

-Even though a P2 masks will filter protect you from smoke, they can make it more difficult to breathe.
-If you do have a medical condition, you should seek medical advice about wearing a mask long before you actually need them.
+Even though a P2 dust mask will protect you from smoke, it can make it more difficult to breathe.
+If you do have a lung/ medical condition, you should seek medical advice about wearing a mask long before you actually need them.